 early 14c., "structure built against a wall to give it stability," from Old French (arc) botrez "flying buttress," apparently from bouter, boter "to thrust against," a word of Frankish origin (compare Old Norse bauta "to strike, beat"), from Proto-Germanic *butan, from PIE root *bhau- "to strike."
-Figurative sense "any source of support" is from mid-15c.
+The figurative sense "any source of support" is from mid-15c.

-late 14c., literal and figurative, from buttress (n.).
+"support by a buttress; prop or prop up," late 14c., literal and figurative, from buttress (n.).
 Related: Buttressed; buttressing.